pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

 .. note::

-    PsyNet progress bars are defined by proving a list of **progress stages**.
+    PsyNet progress bars are defined by providing a list of **progress stages**.
     A progress stage is defined by a start time, an end time, a caption, and a color.
     For example, the following code defines a progress stage lasting from 3.0 to 3.5 seconds, displayed in orange, with the caption "Get ready...":